“A smart, brilliantly realised call to arms.” – The Observer

 As they navigate first love and family expectations, can the three teenagers pull off the ultimate heist and bring about a green rising?

 A Young Adult climate change thriller about nature, geoengineering and civil disobedience in the face of overwhelming corporate negligence.
-Out on September 2nd with Walker Books, this is THE POWER meets GRASSHOPPER JUNGLE and THE MARTIAN.
+This is THE POWER meets GRASSHOPPER JUNGLE and THE MARTIAN.

-“Green Rising is a whip-smart tale that asks big, bold questions of how we can save the planet, with or without Greenfingers magic.
-Beautiful imagery, a strong scientific underpinning, and well-rounded characters.
-A must-read for teens today.” – Laura Lam, Sunday Times bestselling author of Goldilocks & Seven Devils
+“Green Rising is a whip-smart tale that asks big, bold questions of how we can save the planet, with or without Greenfinger magic.
+Beautiful imagery, a strong scientific underpinning and well-rounded characters.
+A must-read for teens today.” ― Laura Lam, Sunday Times bestselling author of Goldilocks and Seven Devils

 “Frighteningly clever and richly imagined, Green Rising is a book that combines lush, compulsive storytelling with an urgent message, and everyone who reads it will be stirred by its call to arms.
 I loved it.” ― Laura Wood, author of A Sky Painted Gold